Sexual conflict: Female stimulation threshold

 Generally, females benefit from being more selective than males would like them to be.
 For example, the Neotropical spider, Paratrechalea ornata, displays nuptial gift-giving behaviors during courtship as a part of their male mating efforts.
 These nuptials gifts allow the male to control copulation duration and to increase the speed of female oviposition.

 Degree of female fidelity

 Because female fidelity depends on the species' particular mating system, therefore they are in the middle section of the spectrum.
 However, males seeking mates have different preferences depending on whether they are unpaired or paired.
 Paired males benefit from high female fidelity, while unpaired males benefit from low female fidelity in order to increase their mating frequencies.

 Toxicity of seminal fluid

 Females benefit from low seminal fluid toxicity, while males benefit from a high toxicity level as it increases their competitive edge.

 Female fecundity

 Males benefit from a high female fecundity as it means that females can produce more offspring and have a higher potential for reproduction.
-It is important to note that females also benefit from high fecundity, and thus this trait is probably more affected by classical natural selection.
+Females also benefit from high fecundity, and thus this trait is probably more affected by classical natural selection.